 As a matter of fact, it can get discouraging for new Christians to do this, especially when you hit mid-Exodus, because its hard to understand the feasts and ceremonial laws without a good foundation for understanding their purpose.

-4 Bible Reading Tips for New Christians
+4 Bible Reading Tips for Beginners

 1. Start Small